Upper School Curriculum Guide

 AP Spanish Literature & Culture |

-Several languages are offered on a guided study basis, given the availability and expertise of faculty.
+A Note on Guided Study: Several languages are offered on a guided study basis, given the availability and expertise of faculty.
 A language taken as a guided study does not fulfill the language requirement.
-With permission of the grade dean and the department head, 10th, 11th and 12th graders may pursue a guided study in language.
+With permission of the grade dean and the Department Chair, 10th, 11th and 12th graders may pursue a guided study in language.

 Courses